The St. Valentine's Day Massacre (film): Casting

-Shooting
+Filming

 Corman originally wanted to shoot the film on location in Chicago but eventually shot it on the Fox backlot.
 He filmed the massacre scene in a Desilu lot that was converted to resemble the garage where the crime was committed, as the real garage had been demolished by the time the movie started production.

 Before filming, Corman found photos of the murder scene.
 He asked the actors to study the stills before rehearsals and the shoot.
 After one take, the massacre looked like that of the photos, and each actor's collapse matched the positions in which the victims fell in the real massacre.

 The film was one of the few that Corman directed from a major Hollywood studio with a generous budget and an open-ended schedule.
 However, Corman was disgusted with the great waste of time and money involved with typical film production techniques.
 He was given a $2.5 million budget and completed the film with $400,000 to spare.
 Corman, an independent director, was most comfortable in his own style: shoestring budgets and condensed shooting schedules.
 The shoot took just over seven weeks, though this marked the longest duration for any of Corman's films.
 "By the end of the movie I was very weary," he said.
 Nonetheless, the film is generally considered one of his best as a director.

 Corman later wrote that "... physically, it is one of the best films I ever directed because I was able to walk around the lot and pick those fantastic sets."

 Reception

 According to Fox records, the film needed to earn $4,550,000 in rentals to break even and made $4,165,000, meaning it made a loss.

 In 2009, Empire magazine named the film #7 in a poll of the 20 Greatest Gangster Movies You've (Probably) Never Seen.

-Roger Ebert of the Chicago Sun-Times gave the film 1.5 out of 4 stars, saying that: “At the end of this nonsense, to be sure, there is a massacre to brighten things up a little.
+Roger Ebert of the Chicago Sun-Times gave the film 1.5 out of 4 stars, saying attempts at historical accuracy ultimately led to a dull, confusing film: “At the end of this nonsense, to be sure, there is a massacre to brighten things up a little.
 But then the pall sets in again.”